Ensembl/ensembl-leap/README.md

 ### List of LEAP filters.
 This may not be every single filter but hopefully this is instructive.

+### PolyA:
-PolyA - Only including PolyA sites that have an actual polyA signal within 50bp of the annotated site, this is done before the pipeline begins
+Only including PolyA sites that have an actual polyA signal within 50bp of the annotated site, this is done before the pipeline begins
+Cage:
-Cage - None
+None
+### FANTOM transcripts:
-FANTOM transcripts - None
+None
+### LongRead Transcripts:
-LongRead Transcripts - None
+None

+### Human Genome:
-Human Genome -  Protein Coding Only
+Protein Coding Only
 No Read throughs
 No single exons in the 3' direction
-                No transcripts that do not have a 3' or 5' UTR Only CDS
+No transcripts that do not have a 3' or 5' UTR
+Only CDS
 MANE should only be used if there is no other CDS in the gene, in that case MANE should be duplicated

 ## USAGE
 From the root of the directory: